A place in the Sun (of cosmological inflation) for the big brother of the Higgs boson

 To summarize

 In this work, we have adopted a gauge extended SM scenario which contains a SM singlet scalar field with a new U(1)B-L gauge charge.
 This field acquires vev at a very high scale and breaks the U(1)B-L symmetry spontaneously and also couples to the SM particles.
-Apart from this SM singlet scalar, there are three right handed neutrinos which successfully generates the light neutrino masses through type-I seesaw without fine-tuning the Dirac Yukawa coupling
+Apart from this SM singlet scalar, there are three right handed neutrinos which successfully generates the light neutrino masses through type-I seesaw without fine-tuning the Dirac Yukawa coupling.

 The electroweak breaking scale is around 246 GeV whereas in this case the U(1)B-L breaking scale should lie near the GUT scale so that such high-scale inflation can take place as has been demanded by BICEP2.
 But, as the U(1)B-L and electroweak breaking scales lie far apart in our scenario, these two theories are basically decoupled from each other, as has been demanded by the ‘decoupling theorem’.
 Then it might imply that extending the SM by such high scale U(1)B-L gauge theory fails to serve its purpose of taking care of the stability of electroweak vacuum.
 But the advantage of introducing such high scale U(1)B-L symmetry is that it provides a heavy scalar Φ in the theory, whose real part plays the role of the inflaton in such a scenario.
 Presence of a heavy scalar yields a threshold correction to the Higgs quartic coupling, if one integrates out this heavy scalar below its mass scale.
 Hence if the mass of this heavy scalar lies below the electroweak instability scale (∼ 1010 GeV), the threshold correction eventually helps avoid the instability of the vacuum by correctly uplifting the value of the SM Higgs quartic coupling at this mass scale.
 Hence the key point is to keep the mass scale of the heavy scalar in the theory below the electroweak scale if one wants the threshold corrections to help stabilize the vacuum, even though the explicit value of the mass of the heavy scalar does not play any important role.